 "The Princeton Municipal Light Department (PMLD) has been providing electrical service to residents and businesses of Princeton for over 100 years (Est. 1912).

-PMLD's mission is to provide a safe, reliable, and economical source of electric power for our customers, to acknowledge and implement the need for renewable energy from within the diversity of available energy sources, and to enhance the benefits of municipal utility ownership for our customers.
+PMLD's mission is to provide a safe, reliable, and economical source of electric power for our customers, to acknowledge and implement the need for renewable energy from within the diversity of available energy sources to meet or exceed State environmental goals, and to enhance the benefits of municipal utility ownership for our customers.

 PMLD has its own elected Board of Commissioners, General Manager and staff that operate separately and autonomously from the Board of Selectmen, Town Administrator and other Town Boards & Committees."

-—The Princeton Municipal Light Department Board of Commissioners & Brian Allen, General Manager
+—The Princeton Municipal Light Department Board of Commissioners & Sean McKeon, Manager